-This session will focus on showcasing the entirety SRHR environment in Uganda and will be delivered in a ted talk-like style.
-The speakers will share experiences, innovations & stories relating to SRHR to inspire, impart knowledge and demystify the myths and misconceptions.
-The session will be live-streamed to an audience of over 300,000 an all RAHU online platforms.
+This session will focus on sharing underlying facts and impactful stories from persons with disabilities, will be delivered in a ted talk-like style.
+The speakers will share experiences, innovations & stories relating to real global context to inspire, impart knowledge and demystify the myths and misconceptions.